BREAST LIFT ORLANDO

 A woman’s breasts often loses their youthful shape and firmness due to pregnancy, breast feeding, weight fluctuations, aging, gravity, and heredity.
 Over time the areola can also become enlarged and a breast lift will reduce this as well.
 Breast lift surgery does not significantly change the size of your breasts or round out the upper part of your breast.
 If you want your breasts to look fuller, breast augmentation can often be done at the same time as your breast lift or may require a separate operation.
 Dr. Azad will assist you in making this decision.

-If you have questions about breast lift surgery, or would like to request a free consultation at Dr. Azad’s office in Orlando, please fill out the form below.
+If you have questions about breast lift surgery, or would like to request a consultation at Dr. Azad’s office in Orlando, please fill out the form below.

 FAQs about Breast Lift